wickworks/witchdice/README.md

 - do an ACCESSIBILITY PASS; be able to tab through it all easily
 - make the background a sketch pad -- or just have a notepad panel that saves to session storage

-- saving complicated expressions for re-rolling >> click something in roll history to set it back up
+- saving complicated expressions for re-rolling
+  - click something in roll history to set it back up
+  - or click the rolled dice to roll it again

 - sound fx for dice rolls

 - themes e.g. dark mode